Annual Parking Report 2018 to 2019

 Yarm town centre is located in the south of the Borough close to the border of North Yorkshire.
 Yarm is seen to be one of the most affluent areas of Stockton.
 The High Street is bordered by two rivers with many Georgian style buildings fronting onto the cobbled parking area providing a mix of shops and restaurants.
 Yarm is an attraction for people across the North East due to its vibrant and quirky coffee shops.
 Free parking is offered for the first hour in Yarm which was favoured to be enough time to enjoy the benefits of Yarm.

-Stockton on Tees prides itself on its event culture and continues to deliver an action packed calendar which takes part across the Borough throughout the year.
+Stockton-on-Tees prides itself on its event culture and continues to deliver an action packed calendar which takes part across the Borough throughout the year.
 This includes one of Europe's largest free open air festivals, the Stockton International Riverside Festival (SIRF), the biggest and most attended fire work display which attracts up to 40,000 spectators and the ever increasingly popular British Cycling Festival.

 View our video which demonstrates the type of events we hold;